Freeesia/WindowTranslator/docs/TranslateModule.en.md

 A translation module leveraging Google's latest AI technology.

 ### Advantages
-- **Highest Accuracy**: Very high-quality translations with contextual understanding
+- **Highest Accuracy**: Capable of very high-quality translation with contextual understanding
-- **Flexible Expressions**: Translated with natural phrasing
-- **Technical Terminology**: Supports technical documents, games, and specialized content
-- **Free Tier**: Can be used for free up to a certain amount
+- **Flexibility**: Can customize prompts to adjust translation style
+- **Glossary Support**: Can maintain translation consistency using glossaries

 ### Disadvantages
-- **API Key Required**: Registration with Google Cloud Platform and API key setup necessary
+- **API Key Required**: Requires API key acquisition and setup from Google AI Studio
-- **Pay-as-you-go**: Charges apply after exceeding free tier (though minimal)
+- **Pay-per-use**: Charges based on usage (though minimal)
-- **Speed**: Takes longer to process than other modules due to LLM base
+- **Speed**: Takes longer processing time than other modules due to LLM base

 ### Recommended Use Cases
-- When the highest quality translations are required
+- When highest quality translation is required
-- Translation of specialized content like games or technical documents
+- When customized translation style is needed
-- When context-aware translation is necessary
+- When context-aware translation is important

 ---

-## LLM Plugin (ChatGPT/Claude/Local LLM)
+## ChatGPT API (OR Local LLM)

-A translation module using OpenAI, Anthropic, or local LLMs.
+A translation module using ChatGPT API or local LLM.

 ### Advantages
-- **Highest Accuracy**: High-quality translations using large language models
+- **Highest Accuracy**: High-quality translation by large language models
-- **Flexibility**: Customize prompts to adjust translation style
+- **Flexibility**: Can customize prompts to adjust translation style
-- **Context Understanding**: Translations considering longer context
+- **Glossary Support**: Can maintain translation consistency using glossaries
-- **Local LLM Support**: Can use your own LLM server
+- **Local LLM Support**: Can also use your own LLM server

 ### Disadvantages
-- **API Key Required**: API key setup for each service necessary (except local LLM)
+- **API Key Required**: Requires API key setup for each service (except local LLM)
-- **Pay-as-you-go**: Charges based on usage (except local LLM)
+- **Pay-per-use**: Charges based on usage (except local LLM)
 - **Speed**: Longer processing time
-- **Local LLM Requirements**: High-spec PC required for running your own LLM
+- **Local LLM Requirements**: High-spec PC required when running your own LLM

 ### Recommended Use Cases
-- When the highest quality translations are required
+- When highest quality translation is required
 - When customized translation style is needed
-- When prioritizing privacy while wanting high-quality translations (local LLM)
+- When privacy is important while wanting high-quality translation (local LLM)

 ---